National frameworks to address hate crime in Georgia

 Hate crime victim support

-There is no general victim support system in Georgia.
-Specific support dedicated to hate crime victims does not exist.
+There is no general victim support system in Georgia, nor is there specific support dedicated to hate crime victims. does not exist.

 A Witness and Victim Co-ordinator Service exists within the Prosecutor's Office.
 The office facilitates victims' and witnesses' involvement in the investigation and proceedings by providing information, communicating between the parties, accompanying the victim or witness to court (when requested) and arranging meetings with prosecutors.
 Additionally, the office provides some psychological help and assistance in obtaining accommodation, rehabilitation services and free legal aid.
-A referral mechanism is also in place.
-There are also specialized prosecutors across the country dealing with hate crime cases.
+A referral mechanism is in place.
+There are also specialized prosecutors, investigators and witness and victim coordinators across the country dealing with hate crime cases.
 Co-ordinators are primarily involved in cases related to hate-motivated crime, in addition to cases where the victim and/or witness is a disabled person, the victim/witness suffered serious physical and moral damage as a result of the crime and/or the crime-related stress makes it difficult to communicate with the victim/ witness.
 Individual assessments of victims' needs are not conducted in Georgia.
+Witness and Victim co-ordinators are involved in criminal proceedings based on the prosecutor’s decision.
+As of 2024, by the decree of the Prosecutors General of Georgia, prosecutors are obligated to involve witness and victim coordinators in hate crime criminal cases as a priority.
+They must also involve the coordinators in criminal cases involving persons with disabilities and other crimes committed with a gender-based intolerance motive.

 The rights of all victims include being informed about the charges brought against the perpetrator and procedural actions, giving a testimony, obtaining copies of main documents, being indemnified for expenses incurred as a result of participation in the proceedings, recovering their own property, requesting application of special protection measures, being informed on the progress of investigation, obtaining information about measures of restraint applied to the perpetrator, reviewing materials of the case, requesting a closed hearing, and receiving information about their rights and obligations.
 Victims of all crimes can claim compensation in the course of civil – but not criminal – proceedings.